Dual SIM Card

 - Both lines can support data plans; however, one number at a time can use cellular data.
 If you want your iPhone to use cellular data from both plans, depending on coverage and availability, turn on Allow Cellular Data Switching.

 - Your data usage will come from the line you assign as your preferred line in your iPhone’s Cellular settings.
 You can choose to toggle to your other line within those settings at any time.
 For example, during work hours, you can use the data from your "Work" line, and after work you can switch to your "Personal" line.
-For details, please see the Apple support page opens in new tab .
+For details, please see Apple support.

 Can I use data while on a call?